friendly-bits/geoip-shell/README.md

 `sh geoip-shell-install.sh -m blacklist -c "DE NL" -r US -i pppoe-wan`

 - if you prefer to fetch the ip lists from a specific source, add `-u <source>` to the arguments
-- to block or allow specific ports, use `-p <tcp|udp>:<block|allow>:<ports>` to the arguments. this option may be used twice to cover ports for both tcp and udp
+- to block or allow specific ports, use `-p <tcp|udp>:<block|allow>:<ports>`.
+This option may be used twice in one command to specify ports for both tcp and udp
 - to exclude certain trusted subnets on the internet from geoip blocking, add `-t "<subnets_list>"` to the arguments
-- if your machine uses nftables and has enough memory, consider installing with the `-e` option (for "performance").
+- if your machine uses nftables and has enough memory, consider installing with the `-e` option (for "performance")
 - if your distro (or you) have enabled automatic nftables/iptables rules persistence, you can disable the built-in cron-based persistence feature by adding the `-n` (for no-persistence) option when running the -install script.
+- if for some reason you need to install the suite in strictly non-interactive mode, you can call the install script with the `-z` option which will avoid asking the user any questions and will fail if required config is incomplete or invalid.
 </details>

 **5)** The `-install.sh` script will ask you several questions to configure the installation, then initiate download and application of the ip lists.
 If you are not sure how to answer some of the questions, read [INSTALLATION.md](/Documentation/INSTALLATION.md).